All Episodes

 We need fighters.

-We don't have any fighter.
+We don't have any fighters.

 Cruz is a fighter.

-This is what reminded me a little story, so anyway, Ted, I appreciate the call.
+So anyway, Ted, I appreciate the call.

 I wish I had more time to plumb your mind even more, but I don't.